 Grades may be withheld by the college for reasons such as unpaid parking fines and fees, overdue loans and library books, unreturned audiovisual or physical education materials and equipment, incomplete admissions records, disciplinary actions, academic probation, and expulsion.
 Residents of the College Dorms are responsible for loss, damages, or destruction of College supplied furnishings and equipment.
-Failure to make restitution to the college for loss, damages, or destruction of College supplied furnishings and equipment multiplication of College supplied furnishings and equipment will result in the withholding of grades/transcripts.
+Failure to make restitution to the college for loss, damages, or destruction of College supplied furnishings and equipment will result in the withholding of grades/transcripts.